Measles Quiz

 • Do you have a fever?

-• Did your current skin symptoms start on the face?
+• Did your skin issues start on the face?

-There is no specific treatment for this condition.
-The doctor may give you medicines to relieve symptoms like fever.
-Certain groups like pregnant women and those with poor immunity may require hospitalization and medications injected through the bloodstream.
+There's no specific treatment for this condition.
+Doctors may give medicines to relieve symptoms like fever.
+Certain groups, like pregnant women and those with poor immunity, may require hospitalization and medications injected through the bloodstream.

 View the symptoms of Measles